Skip to content

 According to Microsoft’s support forum, the most common causes are:

-• Incompatible drivers - Graphics, network, or chipset drivers that don’t work with the new Windows version (80% of cases)
+• Incompatible drivers that don’t work with the new Windows version (the most common cause)

-• External devices - USB drives, printers, or external monitors causing conflicts
+• External devices like USB drives, printers, or external monitors causing conflicts

-• Corrupted system files - Damaged Windows files blocking the upgrade
+• Corrupted system files blocking the upgrade process

 #Fix 1: Update All Drivers Before Upgrading